jwrobbs/wpmb_toolkit/README.md

 An extensible toolkit for WordPress devs and webmasters.

+## Status

+1. The logger is ready for testing.
+2. ToolLoader - started.

 ## Problem solved

 I often have a million little unrelated tweaks I want to make to a website.